Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 ### Slide 1: Title
 **Opening Hook:**
 "Good [morning/afternoon], everyone.
 Today I'm going to show you how we built a production-ready machine learning system that detects malicious Windows Updates before they reach your endpoints.
-This isn't a prototype—this is a system running in production, processing thousands of updates per day, with sub-millisecond latency."
+This isn't a prototype - this is a system running in production, processing thousands of updates per day, with sub-millisecond latency."

 **Personal Introduction:**
 - Your name and role